vankessel/vankessel.github.io/blog/_posts/2019-01-06-visualizing-complex-functions.md

 ## Complex functions

 A complex function is a function that acts on complex numbers.
 The function $$f(z) = z^2$$ can be extended to the complex domain to take in a complex number and return a complex number.
-The variable $z$ is commonly used to represent a complex number, like how $x$ is commonly used to represent a real number.
+The variable $$z$$ is commonly used to represent a complex number, like how $$x$$ is commonly used to represent a real number.
 Let's see how squaring a complex number affects its real and imaginary components.

 In Cartesian coordinates: